Detective-Mystery Films are usually considered

 - Song of the Thin Man (1947), d.
 Edward Buzzell

-On television, Peter Lawford and Phyllis Kirk starred as the
+Peter Lawford and Phyllis Kirk portrayed the pair for

 Another